 Our eyes tell us the top horizontal line is quite obviously longer than the bottom horizontal line.
 This famous example of an optical illusion purposely deceives us by tricking our eyes into seeing what isn’t there.
 Illusion is of course the principle behind what little kids like to call magic.
 Adults know it as sleight of hand and the old mumbo-jumbo.
+It is the placement of the arrows that tricks our eyes.

 To do that, we must be able to: